MGC Challenge

 Include residents, local business owners, and other stakeholders to provide valuable context and insight when implementing municipal and community sustainability actions.

-4. Establish an internal sustainability team, made up of staff from different departments as relevant, to coordinate municipal sustainability initiatives.
+4. Establish an internal sustainability team, made up of staff from different departments as relevant, to coordinate municipal/county sustainability initiatives.

 Integrate Equity into Community Sustainability